Totem-gdn/TotemGeneratorUnity/README.md

 ### Totem Legacy Demo

-A sample that demonstraits how to do a basic plugin setup, retrieve items/avatars, retrieve and add Legacy records to items/avatars.
+A sample that demonstrates how to do a basic plugin setup, retrieve items/avatars, retrieve and add Legacy records to items/avatars.
-Demo scene implemets a simple asset browser with abiltiy to add and display Legacy records.
+Demo scene implements a simple asset browser with ability to add and display Legacy records.

 ---